Feeding and Nutrition

 Should I plan to breast or bottle feed my baby?

-Just because your baby is premature does not mean s/he must have formula.
-In fact, there are many advantages to mother's breast milk over formula.
+There are many advantages to mother's breast milk over formula.
 These advantages include:

 - Fewer infections

 - Better tolerance of feeds